shopware/docs/guides/installation/devenv.md

 Similar to other package managers, devenv lets you describe what your environment should look like and locks dependencies to a specific version to help you compose a reproducible setup.

-devenv not only let's you choose from and install different versions of binaries (e.g. PHP, Node, npm), it also allows you to configure and run services (like MySQL, Redis, OpenSearch).
+devenv not only lets you choose from and install different versions of binaries (e.g. PHP, Node, npm), it also allows you to configure and run services (like MySQL, Redis, OpenSearch).
 The binaries and states of the services are stored on a per-project level.

-The main difference to other tools like Docker or a VM is that it is neither using a containerization or virtualization technique - the services are running natively on your machine.
+The main difference to other tools like Docker or a VM is that it is neither using a containerization nor virtualization technique - the services are running natively on your machine.

 ## Installation